On-the-fly CDN operations

 Image resolution

-We don’t provide on-the-fly image processing for images greater than 75 Mpx in resolution: those are tagged as non-image files and can only be delivered via CDN as-is.
+We don’t provide on-the-fly image processing for images greater than 75 MP in resolution: those are tagged as non-image files and can only be delivered via CDN as-is.
 Adding processing operations to non-image files will result in an error.

 Simple rotation